2.7. Vectors and Matrices in MATLAB

 2.7.4.
 Vector and Matrix Indices

-You can select elements of a vector with parentheses.
+You can select vector elements with parentheses around an index number or range of indices.
 The range of valid indices for a vector of length N is 1 to N.

-Most other programming languages count indices from 0 to N-1.
-Just remember that MATLAB is different in this regard.
-MATLAB produces an error when a vector (array) is indexed outside of its range.
-However, when an assignment statement adds elements beyond the current range then the vector is expanded.
+MATLAB produces an error when a vector is indexed outside of its range.
+However, the vector is expanded when an assignment statement adds elements beyond the current range.

 >> A(1)